Pages Tagged With: "watershed"

 Even with numerous federal and state level protection efforts, many nontidal (e.g., headwater tributaries) and isolated (e.g., flooded forests, seasonal ponds) wetlands are threatened because of gaps in existing regulations or are being impacted illegally due to limited enforcement activity.
 Legally, wetlands are permitted to be impacted onWater Family Fest and Native Plant Sale

 DNREC and the Delaware Center for the Inland Bays host an annual Water Family Fest and Native Plant Sale at the James Farm Ecological Preserve, in Ocean View.
-The event highlights the work of each organization to improve Delaware’s wetlands, water and recreational shorelines.
-LearnWetland Plant Field Guide
+The 2025 Water Family Fest and Native Plant Sale on May 3 was a great success!
+A fine time wasWetland Plant Field Guide

 Plants are a key factor for identifying wetlands.
 The Delaware Wetland Plant Field Guide aims to make distinguishing wetlands easier by providing a transportable plant guide for use by the public, scientists, and practitioners alike.Contact Us